dnikles/fakeSplash/README.md

 - Upload the script "setAppLoadingMessage" to your JSS
   - set priority to before
 - Upload the script "buildBanner" to your JSS and set priority to before
-  - set priority to before
+  - Set priority to before
-  - set parameter label for parameter 4 to "App Name"
+  - Set parameter label for parameter 4 to "App Name"
 - Policy Creation
   - I number policies because they are executed in alphabetical order
   - I scope the policies to departments set in the prestage enrollment